netCommonsEU/community-networks-monitoring-tools/mailing-list-analyser/README.md

 This will translate every "From:" field matching "mail@leonardo.ma (Leonardo Maccari)" to the value "\"Leonardo\" <l@leonardo.ma>".
 It is useful when multiple From field correspond to the same person and you want to merge them in a single entity.
 You don't have to create the alis file by hand, check the diffFrom module.
 If you want to ignore it, just put a file containing "{}".

 If you want to test the code, the folder testdata/ contains a small mbox file from a public mailing list of the ninux community network.
 The email addresses contained in the mbox are modified by mailman in order to prevent spammers to automatically fetch them.
-The scripts/convert_email.sh script will convert back the addresses to a normal address.
+The scripts/convert_email.sh script will convert back the addresses to a normal address and create another file with the antismap modification removed.
 Run it before running the parser. **Please do not push the converted mbox archive to any public repository**.

 So you can finally run:
     ./test_mailing_list.py